Ana06/contact4/README.md

 # Contact 4
-The Contact 4 game implemented in C++ using the minimax algorithm and different heuristics.
+The Contact 4 game implemented in C++ using the minimax algorithm, different heuristics and alpha–beta pruning.
 Implemented in May 2014.
 Comments and report in Spanish.